-Breast cancer is rare in young women.
-Only five percent of all breast cancers diagnosed in the United States each year occur in women under 40 .
-This can make a diagnosis especially shocking and challenging for young women.
-At a time in life most often reserved for family and career, issues of treatment, recovery and survivorship suddenly take top priority.
+A breast cancer diagnosis is shocking for young women.
+At a time in life most often focused on family and career, issues of treatment, recovery and survivorship suddenly take top priority.

-Age may play a role in the choice of certain treatment options over others.
-For example, younger women may be more likely to prefer lumpectomy (also called breast conserving surgery) over mastectomy.
+However, age may play a role in the choice of certain treatment options.
+For example, younger women may be more likely than older women to get breast reconstruction after a mastectomy.

 Learn more about factors that affect treatment options.